chechu-arias/the-real-mle-challenge/SOLUTIONS.md

 I defined all of them in a single file as there were not that many and I do not expect the api to grow in size.
 However, if that was the case, I would group this endpoints in a preffix and then add other groups.
 The endpoints have the following workflow:

 - The train endpoint is used to train a new model, which will be saved locally in folder `models`.
 The user will receive the name of the new versioned model.
 - The inference endpoint is used to make a prediction for a single input house.
-For this, defined in folder `src/DTO` the endpoint input object, making sure that it checks all the necessary validators.
+For this, I defined in folder `src/DTO` the endpoint input object, making sure that it checks all the necessary validators.
 - The models endpoint returns a list of all available models to select the specific one you want to use in the inference endpoint.

 -------